IndomieGorengSatu/Mie/README.md

-## What do you call someone with no nose?
-Nobody knows.
+## What has ears but cannot hear?
+A field of corn.